sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

    C_k = a_0 + \cfrac{1}{a_1 + \cfrac{1}{a_2 \ddots \cfrac{1}{a_{k-1} + \cfrac{1}{a_k}}}}

-The :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` provides a :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.convergent` method to compute the :math:`k`-order convergent for :math:`k=0,1,\ldots,n`, where :math:`n` is the order of the continued fraction.
+The :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` provides a :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.convergent` method to compute the :math:`k`-th convergent for :math:`k=0,1,\ldots,n`, where :math:`n` is the order of the continued fraction.

 .. code:: python